ilaffey2/word-love-jigsaw/README.md

-# Word Emotion Shapes
+# Word Love Jigsaw

 ![screenshot](./public/screenshot.png)

-This project visualizes the emotional connotation of words using embeddings.
+This project visualizes the emotional connotation of words using embeddings, then compares two different names based on them.

 For a given word, we calculate the cosine distance to each emotion (represented by an emoji and description), and use this data to create a Catmull-Rom curve.